huyoujinlab/scRCAT-seq/README.md

 * The second part is code used to analyse the data from scCAT-seq.

+You can switch to the subfolder to get detailed information.

 ---
 Some softwares required in this study on linux paltform was listed below: